jimrthy/frereth/apps/racing/roadblocks/README.md

 `$ shadow-cljs cljs-repl ${build-id}`

-Or connect over CIDER, which is way out of scope.
+Or connect over CIDER, which is way out of scope for this README.

 ##### Integrated REPL